Mixed legal system of Roman-Dutch civil law, English common law, and customary law

 In this way, the Constitution shields the judicial system from undue influence and interference from other branches of Government.
 While there have been instances, particularly in the last few years, where the independence of the Judiciary has been brought into question, the general perception is that the South African judicial system has successfully managed to maintain its independence and impartiality.

-Perception of the local courts
+Perception and effectiveness of the local courts

 Structure of the court system